aliabbasjaffri/flask-boilerplate/README.md

 # For the following error, check if the correct user has control over nginx to talk to the api
 connect() to unix:/opt/api/app.sock failed (*: Permission denied) while connecting to upstream
 ```
+## TODO
+- verify certificate serving on secure port
+- Add py linter such as flake8
+- Verify if all 12 factor app rules are being followed